8mamo10/evaluation_report/README.md

 1. Access the deployed web application URL
 2. Login with your password
 3. Fill in all required fields:
+   - Select evaluator name from the dropdown
    - Select employee name from the dropdown
    - Choose the area
    - Select store and branch
    - Add general notes if needed
-   - Select sampling date using the calendar picker
+   - Select sampling date using the calendar picker (defaults to today)
    - Rate each of the five evaluation criteria using the star rating system (1-5):
      - Clothing and Grooming
      - Working Attitude